openshift/microshift/docs/contributor/image_mode.md

 network --bootproto=dhcp --device=link --activate --onboot=on

 # Pull a `bootc` images from a remote registry
-ostreecontainer --url quay.io/myorg/mypath/microshift-4.16-bootc --no-signature-verification
+ostreecontainer --url quay.io/myorg/mypath/microshift-4.16-bootc
 ```

 The kickstart file uses a special [ostreecontainer](https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html#ostreecontainer)
-directive to pull a `bootc` image from the remote registry and install it on top
+directive to pull a `bootc` image from the remote registry and use it to install
-of the base RHEL operating system.
+the RHEL operating system.

 > Replace `myorg/mypath` with your remote registry organization name and path.